83rd Guards Rifle Division: Battles for Yagodnaya

-With the victories at Staritsa and Ulyanova General Bagramyan committed the 5th Tank Corps into the breach with the mission of attacking in the direction of Krapivna.
-The Corps' 70th Tank Brigade, reinforced with a battalion of the 83rd Guards, energetically pursued the German remnants falling back in disorder, forced the Vytebet River, broke into Yagodnaya and in the course of an advance of over 30 km in half a day of fighting inflicted heavy losses.
-Bagramyan became uneasy at having this force so far in advance (up to 15 km) of the remainder of 5th Tanks and ordered it to fall back from Yagodnaya to the Krapvina area; it would later take two days of stubborn fighting with newly arrived German reserves to retake Yagodnaya.
+With the victories at Staritsa and Ulyanovo, General Bagramyan committed the 5th Tank Corps into the breach with the mission of attacking in the direction of Krapivna.
+The Corps' 70th Tank Brigade, reinforced with a battalion of the 83rd Guards, energetically pursued the German remnants falling back in disorder, forced the Vytebet River, broke into Yagodnaya, and, in the course of an advance of over 30 km in half a day of fighting, inflicted heavy losses.
+Bagramyan became uneasy at having this force so far in advance (up to 15 km) of the remainder of 5th Tanks and ordered it to fall back from Yagodnaya to the Krapivna area; it would later take two days of stubborn fighting with newly arrived German reserves to retake Yagodnaya.
 Meanwhile, the remainder of the division, with the rest of 8th Guards Corps, developed the offensive to the south, reaching a line from Senichkin to Krakhmalnyi Zavod.

-On July 14 the 83rd and 26th Guards Divisions, in conjunction with units of the 5th and 1st Tank Corps, launched a powerful attack and completely destroyed the 350th Security Battalion, routed the remaining German covering units, captured Afonasova, Melekhova, Shvanova and Sopovo, and seized crossings over the Vytebet east of Melekhova.
-Overnight the 2nd Panzer Army concentrated elements of the 18th and 20th Panzer Divisions in the Yagodnaya area.
+On July 14, the 83rd and 26th Guards Divisions, in conjunction with units of the 5th and 1st Tank Corps, launched a powerful attack and completely destroyed the 350th Security Battalion, routed the remaining German covering units, captured Afonasova, Melekhova, Shvanova, and Sopovo, and seized crossings over the Vytebet east of Melekhova.
+Overnight, the 2nd Panzer Army concentrated elements of the 18th and 20th Panzer Divisions in the Yagodnaya area.
 The commander of 8th Guards Corps, Lt.
 Gen. P. F. Malyshev, knowing the extent of German fortifications, declined to directly attack Yagodnaya and chose to force the Vytebet in the Shvanova area.
-The 83rd Guards and the main forces of 5th Tanks concentrated in the Shvanova - Sopovo area in order to outflank Yagodnaya from the south while the 26th Guards with tank support would do the same from the north.
-The attack began on the morning of July 15 and, following massed artillery fire, the division forced the Vytebet in a headlong attack with the tanks close behind.
-Despite stubborn resistance and counterattacks aimed at guarding the road to Bolkhov the Yagodnaya garrison was threatened with complete encirclement and after abandoning its wounded, heavy weapons and other equipment began falling back hurriedly to the southeast.
+The 83rd Guards and the main forces of the 5th Tanks concentrated in the Shvanova - Sopovo area in order to outflank Yagodnaya from the south, while the 26th Guards, with tank support, would do the same from the north.
+The attack began on the morning of July 15, and, following massed artillery fire, the division forced the Vytebet in a headlong attack with the tanks close behind.
+Despite stubborn resistance and counterattacks aimed at guarding the road to Bolkhov, the Yagodnaya garrison was threatened with complete encirclement, and, after abandoning its wounded, heavy weapons, and other equipment, began falling back hurriedly to the southeast.

-The 1st Tank Corps crossed the Vytebet behind the 83rd Guards and the 5th Tanks and, as called for by the operational plan, turned sharply to the south and, together with the 250th Guards Rifle Regiment, moved in the direction of Uzkoe.
-This maneuver was unexpected by the defenders and the combined force reached the Studenka - Gnezdilovo - Selikhovo area on July 16, seriously threatening the left flank of the German Bolkhov group of forces.
-Meanwhile, the remainder of 8th Guards Corps reached a line from Zhuevka to Mashok but was facing increasing resistance from German reserves, soon including the 9th Panzer and parts of 4th Panzer and 10th Motorized Divisions.
-The Corps was also reinforced with the 108th Rifle Division which, in cooperation with the 5th Tanks, cut the Blokhov - Khotynets road by July 19.
+The 1st Tank Corps crossed the Vytebet behind the 83rd Guards and the 5th Tanks and, as called for by the operational plan, turned sharply to the south.
+Together with the 250th Guards Rifle Regiment, they moved in the direction of Uzkoe.
+This maneuver was unexpected by the defenders, and the combined force reached the Studenka - Gnezdilovo - Selikhovo area on July 16, seriously threatening the left flank of the German Bolkhov group of forces.
+Meanwhile, the remainder of the 8th Guards Corps reached a line from Zhuevka to Mashok but was facing increasing resistance from German reserves, soon including the 9th Panzer and parts of the 4th Panzer and 10th Motorized Divisions.
+The Corps was also reinforced with the 108th Rifle Division which, in cooperation with the 5th Tanks, cut the Bolkhov - Khotynets road by July 19.